ReezFX/WOL-Manager/README.md

 2. Verify the MAC address is correct
 3. Check if your network allows broadcast UDP packets
 4. Try using a specific IP address if broadcast packets are blocked
+5. **Docker Network Mode**: Ensure the container is running in host network mode for WoL to work properly

 ### Host Visibility Issues
 If users cannot see hosts that should be visible to them: